Global Philanthropists Circle

 For More Information

-To discuss becoming a member of the Global Philanthropists Circle, please contact Shannon St. John, Director, Networks, at firstname.lastname@example.org or + 1 646-963-2118.
+Membership is by invitation only.
+To discuss becoming a member of the Global Philanthropists Circle, please contact us at firstname.lastname@example.org.
 A member of the GPC team will discuss the terms and benefits in more detail, so that Synergos and your family can determine whether participation in the Circle is appropriate for you.